airblade/chartjs-ror/README.md

 * Legends for your charts.
 * Renders charts on page load rather than DOMContentReady ([reason][browsersupport]).
 * Animates unless you have Modernizr and it doesn't detect canvas support ([reason][browsersupport]).
 You can manually override this.
+* Optional alternative (better?) abscissa scale calculations.
+* Utility method for filling in gaps in integer series.

 NOTE: this is Rails 3.0 only at the moment, so pre-asset pipeline.
 I plan to upgrade soon.